mikededo/.dotfiles/README.md

 <h1 align="center">~/.dotfiles</h1>

 Personal dotfiles to keep the important configurations whenever I change the OS.
-Currently using macOs devices, therefore the `main` branch contains the configurations for such devices.
+Currently, using MacOs devices, therefore the `main` branch contains the configurations for such devices.

 > Note that the other branches may not be as maintained nor up to date as the